 Fertilizing Green Beans

-Beans are legumes, so they fix their own nitrogen and a fertilizer isn’t a requirement.
+Beans are legumes, so they fix their own nitrogen and fertilizer isn’t a requirement.
 Many gardeners find that adding compost to the soil in the spring is sufficient.

 Pole beans produce for a long time, so they can benefit from a feeding or a side dressing of compost.
 You could even side dress with composted manure halfway through the growing season.